ktaliaferro/gps-viewer/README.md

 ## Satellite Image

-For flights at your local airfield, you can either use the included blank map (shown below) or add a 480x272 satellite image of your airfield to the `SCRIPTS/TOOLS/gpsViewer` directory and update [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua) with the minimum and maximum longitude and latitude coordinates of your image.
+For flights at your local airfield, you can either use the included blank background (shown below) or add a satellite image of your airfield to the `SCRIPTS/TOOLS/gpsViewer` directory and update [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua) with the minimum and maximum longitude and latitude coordinates of your image.
+The resolution of the image should match the screen resolution of your transmitter.
+For example, on the the Radiomaster TX16S, the image should have a resolution of 480x272 pixels.

 ![screenshot](images/blank_map.png)

-To generate a 480x272 satellite image, you can use [this map generator](https://ethosmap.hobby4life.nl/).
-Alternatively, you can use [Google Maps](https://www.google.com/maps), take a screenshot, and manually crop and resize it using a free image editing program like [Gimp](https://www.gimp.org/).
+To generate a satellite image, you can use [this map generator](https://ethosmap.hobby4life.nl/).
+Alternatively, you can take a screenshot from [Google Maps](https://www.google.com/maps) and manually crop and resize it using a free image editing program like [Gimp](https://www.gimp.org/).

+## Other Transmitters

+While GPS Viewer has been fully tested only on the Radiomaster TX16S, it will likely work on other [color screen transmitters](https://manual.edgetx.org/color-radios) running EdgeTX.
+Users just need to size their satellite images to match their screen resolution as described above.